MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 ## Get started

-The **Find Entries** feature is readily available on most pages that display posted documents or posted documents entries - for both lists and cards.
+The find entries feature is readily available on most pages that display posted documents or posted documents entries - for both lists and cards.
 So the first thing to do is open one of these pages.
-Then, either locate and choose the **Find Entries** action, or press the alt+G keys
+Then, either locate and choose the **Find Entries** action, or press the alt+G keys.

-The **Find Entries** page will include all related documents and entries based on the document no. and posting date.
+The **Find Entries** page  includes all related documents and entries based on the document no. and posting date.
 The page is divided into three sections:

 - The top section displays fields and actions that you use for filtering your search.
 - The middle section displays related documents based on the search.